What aubsu are doing to support your mental health

-If you are feeling overwhelmed, anxious, or depressed, then do get in touch with the Student Services team here at AUB, who offer free counseling.
+If you are feeling overwhelmed, anxious, or depressed, then do get in touch with the Student Services team here at AUB, who offer free counselling.
 You can also self-refer yourself to the Steps to Wellbeing team, a Dorset-based NHS service who offer counselling, Cognitive Behaviour Therapy (CBT), advice, and wellbeing sessions.
 Click here to view a list of certified counsellors in the area.

 You can also book an appointment with your GP to discuss your options and to put together a treatment plan to help you with any mental health issues.
 If this is your first time speaking to your doctor about your mental health, the Docready website is a great tool that helps you to put together a checklist of worries and things to mention to your doctor so that you get the most out of your appointment.

 Self-care sounds fluffy and straight-forward, but it is an important part of maintaining good mental health.
 It is important to remember that, despite what Instagram may tell us, self-care isn't always just about facemasks and LUSH bath bombs; going to bed early, having a shower, eating a good hot meal, and even cutting a negative person out of your life are all valid forms of self-care.
 Check out our The Small Things Matter campaign, it provides you with tools, tips and courage to take the next step in self-care, however small.